se-edu/addressbook-level4/docs/DeveloperGuide.md

   to be coupled to either of them.
 This is an example of how this Event Driven approach helps us reduce direct coupling between components.

-The sections below give more details of each component.
+The sections below will give you more details of each component.

 ### UI component